 HST BC: The Sales Tax in British Columbia

-The HST BC impacts consumers in different ways than the old PST+GST system.
-Understanding the impact of the HST as well as the PST+GST on your budgeting and spending decisions is important.
+The implementation of the HST in British Columbia, also known as the BC HST tax or BC harmonized sales tax, has had different impacts on consumers compared to the previous PST+GST system.
+Understanding the impact of the HST in British Columbia, or HST BC Canada, as well as the PST+GST on your budgeting and spending decisions, including the PST vs HST comparison, is important.

-Estimates presented by the Independent Panel indicate that unless you are among the lowest 15 per cent of income earners, the 12 per cent HST is costing you more money than the PST+GST did– on average $350 more per family, annually.
+What is the HST in BC?
+HST facts specific to British Columbia indicate that estimates presented by the Independent Panel show that unless you are among the lowest 15 percent of income earners, the 12 percent HST is costing you more money than the PST+GST did– on average $350 more per family, annually.
+This increase in cost is an important factor to consider when evaluating the impact of the HST tax BC on your finances.

-It is estimated that the HST will remove about $1.9 billion in sales tax from business inputs and result in about $150 million in administrative savings annually for B.C. businesses.
+It is estimated that the HST in BC will remove about $1.9 billion in sales tax from business inputs and result in about $150 million in administrative savings annually for BC businesses.
+These facts demonstrate the potential benefits and cost savings associated with the HST in British Columbia.

 Tax in Real Estate